Oscmage/notes/code_reviews.md

 # What is this document about?

-The intention of this document is simple, I want to make sure mine and other code reviews are as good as they can be.
-I often find myself looking at code in a pull request (PR) and thinking:

-1. "have I've checked what I would like to check?"
-2. "Am I done with going through the code?
-3. "Do I feel confident enough about the code that I have infront of me?".
+The tldr of this document is that I would like to create easy reviewable PRs and leave good reviews.
+However, it is also a way for me to re-iterate on my ideas and share things that I find working for me.
+Perhaps this document could help someone else who are striving for the same thing?

+When I'm an author of a PR I often find myself thinking "How can I make this as easily reviewable as possible?".
+On the other hand, when I'm reviewing I often think along the lines of "What is it again that I want to look for in a review?
+I remember the first three things but after that..".

-Throughout this document I'll try to give my take on the three questions above.
+Throughout this document I'll try to give my take on the two question above.
 Note that my reasoning is by no means the hole grail or a finished thought for that matter.
 This document reflects my current thinking as of writing this and you might have great ideas that I might be missing.
 If so, don't hesistate to submit either a PR for conversation or dm me directly.

-## My ground rules for PRs
+## My assumptions for PRs

-Before even starting reviewing a PR or asking for someone to review yours I would like to make some things clear.
+Before asking for a review or taking part of reviewing a PR I have a set of "assumptions" or perhaps ground rules.

 1. Be humble(!).
 No matter how smart or brilliant your opinion is, if I feel offended or attacked I won't see things with an open mind, or atleast, I'll have a harder time doing so.
 Be a decent human being, show some respect it doesn't cost a thing :).

 2. Opinions and thoughts around a PR is great, but don't expect the author of the PR to implement all your suggestions.
 Just like driving, there are quite a lot of ways to reach the end destination.
 Discuss trade-offs.

-3. Assume good intent.
+3. Assume good intent, this goes both ways.

 4. The reviewer are the author are a team with the intention to build something great together.
 When suggesting changes refer to them in the terms of "we" and in the form of a question.